Reading Urban Landscapes

 Queens Urbanism: Research project in progress

 "What's In a Roofline?
 Architectural Memory in the Heart of New York."
-Photographic essay forthcoming in Urban Omnibus: The Journal of the Architectural League of New York.
+Photographic essay.
+Urban Omnibus: The Journal of the Architectural League of New York.
 Dec 2017.

 "Urban Data Streams: Selections from the Façade Project."
 Photographs.
 Domus (Mar 2017).